yash9111/questdb.io/blog/2022-08-19-app-monitoring.md

 ## Best practices for time series database monitoring

-Once you’ve decided to use a time series database and have selected the data to be collected, there are certain best practices you should follow in implementing your database.
+Once you’ve decided to use a time series database and have selected the data to be collected, there are certain points you should take into consideration when deciding for an implementation:

-### Continuously optimize

-The database insert rate is critical for time series, because workloads tend to grow exponentially.
-Keep continuously optimizing your database with techniques like compression, downsampling, and retiring, to ensure you pay only for what you really need.

-### Enable compression

-Compression sounds like a basic tactic, but it can be effective in reducing storage costs, speeding up queries, and allowing you to retain more data for longer.
-As time series data, especially metrics, has a fixed time-value structure, it lends itself well to compression.

-### Use effective querying

-Effective querying is a concept many software and DevOps engineers learn when starting out but tend to overlook as they move forward.
-Utilizing industry standard frameworks for querying can help you predict trends and forecast future events effectively.
-But the data collected by you is unique.
-Understanding the data and getting creative with your sub-pattern or nearest neighbor queries will allow you to gain new insights.

 ### Choose the right database